What is rule branching?

 • The Scheduled trigger and Create a new task action are the main line of the rule.

-• The For all created issues branch allows the rule to add a comment on the task that was just created.
-Without this branch, we wouldn’t be able to add a comment on the new task.
+• The For all created work items branch allows the rule to add a comment to the task that was just created.
+Without this branch, we wouldn’t be able to add a comment to the new task.

 Branching restrictions